Janitus/Janitus/public-project-descriptions/project-map-website.md

 - Fine-grained ACL-based access control ensuring privacy per game and across the platform
 - Intuitive UX minimizing manual effort for both users and administrators
 - Designed for high scalability using caching (Redis), load balancing, replication, and sharding
-- Discord-based authentication
+- Discord-based authentication with no personal information stored on the service
+- Activity logger with efficient filters

 ## Upcoming

-- Single Sign-On (SSO) support
 - Mobile-optimized version
 - Additional marker types (Zones & Lines)
-- Automated AI-based Admin reports on collected data (Statistics & Logs)
+- Stats page (Admin only)

 ## Tech stack